Explain why did Alexander the Great founded more than 20 cities bearing his name throughout his empire?

 In detail, for those interested!

-Dissemination of Greek culture and influence.
+Establishment and dissemination of Greek culture

 Did you know?